loon3/Tokenly-Pockets/BVAM.md

 ### Server Method

 1. A third party service(s) hosts a JSON file with Enhanced Asset info (this is inline with the current protocol).
+For Tokenly Pockets, this is currently limited to [xcp.ninja](http://xcp.ninja) only.

 2. When issuing a new asset in Counterparty, the asset description references the hash of the stringify'd enhanced asset JSON data (instead of referencing the URL of the JSON file in the asset description).
 To save space, the SHA256 hash is encoded, similar to a bitcoin public key but with the version numbered altered to display a "T" as the first character instead of a "1".